gre/gl-transition-libs/README.md

 You may customize the name of the `progress` parameter by giving a `{ progress: "customname" }` option object in second argument of the Transition definition.
 Same for `resolution`.

-Most of the library you will define is about moving from an image to another.
-For that need, the convention we are taking is to name your `uniform sample2D` variables: `from` and `to`.
+Most of the transition you may define is about moving from an image to another.
+For that need, the convention we are taking is to name your `uniform sample2D` image variables: **`from` and `to`**.

 ### `duration` number